Learn about Your Condition and Treatment

 Obesity is a complex, multifaceted disease that, despite common misperceptions, is not simply the result of overeating.
 In many cases, a significant cause of obesity is found to be genetic.

 It is important to understand that all current medical interventions to weight-related health—including laparoscopic bariatric surgery—should not be considered medical “cures.”
-Instead, surgical procedures are tools that attempt to reduce the effects of excessive weight, and the serious physical, emotional, and social consequences of morbid obesity.
+Instead, weight loss surgery procedures are tools that attempt to reduce the effects of excessive weight, and the serious physical, emotional, and social consequences of morbid obesity.

-There are a variety of bariatric surgical procedures to discuss with your doctor.
+There are a variety of bariatric surgery procedures to discuss with your doctor.
 The NWH Surgical

 Weight Loss Program is one of only a few programs offering expertise in all bariatric surgery techniques.

-For questions about our surgical weight loss program, or to register to attend a free seminar:
+For questions about our weight loss surgery program, or to register to attend a free seminar:

 Surgical Weight Loss Program : 877.677.1077.